AdrianaSaty/my-create-react-app/README.md

 When the name remains the same, even if the content changes, the browser will not refresh the file :)
 Also installed `html-webpack-plugin` to change the bundle name at index.html

+- feature: installs cleanWebpackPlugin

+Installs a webpack plugin that clean the old and unused bundle everytime we generate a new bundle